-4.13.
+4.12.
 Cost of Debt $(k_d)$

 NPA's actual, embedded (adjusted for an effective weighted) debt costs should be used to determine the cost of debt applied within the WACC.
-The use of the Transnet Group short term vs long term debt structure will be applied to determine an efficient deemed short term vs long term debt ratio for the NPA.
+Until such time that the corporate structure of the NPA is amended, the use of the Transnet Group short term vs long term debt structure will be applied to determine an efficient deemed short term vs long term debt ratio for the NPA.